marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

       return 0;
     }

-  You may only use the :option:`shared` attribute along with ``section`` attribute with a fully-initialized global definition because of the way linkers work.
+  You may only use the :gcc-attr:`shared` attribute along with ``section`` attribute with a fully-initialized global definition because of the way linkers work.
 See ``section`` attribute for more information.

-  The :option:`shared` attribute is only available on Microsoft Windows.
+  The :gcc-attr:`shared` attribute is only available on Microsoft Windows.

 .. _msp430-variable-attributes:

 MSP430 Variable Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. option:: upper
+.. gcc-attr:: upper

   .. index:: upper variable attribute, MSP430